-During the 2011 academic year, we compared the psychology CT course to two philosophy courses-Introduction and Logic-and several of our core psychology class sections: two sections each of Introduction to Psychology, Research Methods, and Senior Seminar.
-All courses met for three to four hours weekly throughout a 15-week semester.
+During the 2011 academic year, we compared the psychology CT course to two philosophy courses-introduction and logic-and several of our core psychology class sections: two sections each of introduction to psychology, research methods, and senior seminar.
+All courses met for 3-4 hr weekly throughout a 15-week semester.
 Participants could not be randomized to class types because the study occurred in the context of existing courses.
 There were no students who were taking any of those courses simultaneously.
-Students who chose to participate in the study completed a basic demographic form (with gender, ethnicity, religion, political orientation, age, and parents' level of education); they were asked to take the WGCTA and RPBS as an in-class assignment during both the first and last weeks of class, which took about 45-55 minutes for most students to complete.
+Students who chose to participate in the study completed a basic demographic form (with gender, ethnicity, religion, political orientation, age, and parents' level of education); they were asked to take the WGCTA and RPBS as an in-class assignment during both the first and last weeks of class, which took about 45-55 min for most students to complete.

 Psychology CT Course Instruction.
-In the Winter 2011 semester, we designed a fullsemester four-credit course called "Critical Thinking in Psychology" taught by the first author.
-The course covered topics ranging from psychic powers and UFOs to TV game shows, global warming, and the medical marijuana debate (see Kraus, Sears, & Burke, 2012 in prep, for more details about the course content).
-Lilienfeld, Lynn, and Lohr's (2004) Science & Pseudoscience in Clinical Psychology was the primary textbook for the course; thus, many of the topics had clinical relevance, such as recovered memories, treatments for trauma such as eye-movement desensitization and reprocessing (EMDR), substance abuse treatment programs, and psychology in the media.
+In the Winter 2011 semester, we designed a full-semester four-credit course called "Critical Thinking in Psychology" taught by the first author.
+The course covered topics ranging from psychic powers and UFOs to TV game shows, global warming, and the medical marijuana debate (see Kraus, Sears, & Burke, 2012, for more details about the course content).
+Lilienfeld, Lynn, and Lohr's (2004) Science & Pseudoscience in Clinical Psychology was the primary textbook for the course; thus, many of the topics had clinical relevance, such as recovered memories, treatments for trauma such as eye movement desensitization and reprocessing, substance abuse treatment programs, and psychology in the media.
 The course incorporated strategies, readings, and websites related to skeptical inquiry (see Lilienfeld, Lohr, & Morier, 2001).
 In addition, the students took their CT skills actively into the community-by giving hands-on demonstrations for children at a local science museum, judging a regional middle school science fair, and attending a nearby UFO symposium as a class.

-Each CT class featured an informational presentation and associated class activity (e.g., discussion, debate, writing) about a different controversial topic or issue.
+Each CT class featured an informational presentation and associated class activity (e.g., discussion, debate, and writing) about a different controversial topic or issue.
 Class discussion and analysis of each topic was structured around inductive reasoning according to what we termed the "seven steps to critical thinking."
-These were modified from Bernstein's five steps (2007) as follows (underlines included in version handed out to students):
+These were modified from Bernstein's (2007) five steps as follows (underlines included in version handed out to students):

 - 1. What am I being asked to believe or accept? - 2.
 What evidence is available to support the claim? - 3.
-What alternative ways are there to interpret the evidence?

-4. Rate all the evidence/alternatives on a 0-10 scale based on validity/strength.

-5. What assumptions or biases came up when doing the above steps?

-(e.g., using intuition/emotion, authority, or personal experience rather than science)

-6. What additional evidence would help us evaluate the alternatives?

-7. What conclusions are most reasonable or likely?
+What alternative ways are there to interpret the evidence? - 4.
+Rate all the evidence/alternatives on a 0-10 scale based on validity/strength. - 5.
+What assumptions or biases came up when doing the above steps? (e.g., using intuition/emotion, authority, or personal experience rather than science). - 6.
+What additional evidence would help us evaluate the alternatives? - 7.
+What conclusions are most reasonable or likely?